-Have you ever wondered whether you could achieve your freelance dreams a lot faster if you hired a writing coach?
+Have you ever wondered whether you could achieve your freelance dreams a lot faster if you hired a writing coach to teach you how to become a freelance writer?

 Spoiler: You definitely could.
 I know because I’ve been coaching freelance writers for about 5 years now.